Academic affairs policies serve as the foundation of shared governance between the

 skills.
 The Faculty Development Leave Policy is explained fully in UNT Policy 06.010.

-NOTE: The Faculty Development Leave application process will be facilitated through the
+The Faculty Development Leave application process is facilitated through the FIS Workflow.

 FDL Resources: